shenoyrahul444/react-works/README.md

         > Using Build tools to create optimized code

 #### Types of Components
-Container Components vs UI Components
+Container Components(class) vs UI Components(function)
     * UI Components can be thought of just the internals of render method.
 No access to state.
 ONLY UI related work can be done here.
 Before its return (), we can also write Javascript as it is essentially a method.

-    Container Components with State using Classes
+    * Container Components dirctly get 'props' Container Components with State using Classes
     - Contain State
     - Contain Lifecycle hooks